PINTO0309/PUC/README.md

 - `classid=1` (`point`): Pointing the smartphone towards the camera.
 - `classid=2` (`point_somewhere`): Pointing the smartphone somewhere other than the camera.

-The earlier `call` class has been removed from the training pipeline.
-If you still rely on the legacy four-class annotations, run `02_make_parquet.py --annotation-schema legacy ...` to drop those rows and remap the remaining classes to the new IDs.

 ```bash
 uv run python demo_puc.py -v 0 -dlr -dnm -dgm -dhm -ep tensorrt
 ```